 By Jim McGuffey, M.A., CPP, PSP, PCI

-In recent years, viewers of acesecurityconsultants.com website, have asked me to share security countermeasures to help prevent terrorist attacks on Commercial Facilities using Improvised Explosives Devices (IED).
-I decided due to emerging terrorist threats against places of worship, commercial facilities and other soft targets in the United States.
+In recent years, global viewers of churchsecurityconsultant.com website, have asked me to share security countermeasures to help prevent terrorist attacks on Houses of Worship (HOW) using Improvised Explosives Devices (IED).
+I decided due to emerging terrorist threats against places of worship, especially Christian Churches, I must respond now.

-Focusing on the fact that many soft targets operate on a shoe-string budget as it relates to security expenditures, requires non-traditional solutions to meet emerging threats and improve safety and security.
-This article cites one cost effective and proactive security strategy, that being Surveillance Detection.
+Focusing on the fact that many houses of worship operate on a shoe-string budget requires non-traditional solutions to meet emerging threats and improve safety and security.
+This article cites one cost effective and proactive security strategy, that being Surveillance Detection for Houses of Worship.

-In order for the adversary to blend into your area, they may use ruses.
-A few ruses or props might include: Beggar or homeless person; Delivery person; Construction worker, Power line-man; Surveyor, Power Company Line-man
+In order for the adversary to blend into your area, they may use ruses and props.
+A few ruses or props might include: Beggar or homeless person; Delivery person; Construction worker, Power Company Line-man or other schemes.

-During hostile surveillance to occur, terrorists seek a location to position themselves in what are referred to as red zones which meets the following three requirements:
+During this surveillance, terrorists seek locations to position themselves in what are referred to as red zones which meets the following three requirements:

 The red zones are where adversaries can position members to watch your facility looking for vulnerabilities of the target facilities.
-These adversaries will normally seek the following three criteria.
+These zones will normally seek the following three criteria.

 1) View of the target.
-Adversaries want to observe vulnerabilities so they need a good view.
+Terrorists want to observe vulnerabilities so they need a good view.

 2) Cover and concealment.
-Adversaries need to be able to apply cover and concealment tactics.
+Terrorists need to be able to apply cover and concealment tactics.

 3) Safety and Exit.
-Adversaries need a safe route to enter and exit the site.
+Terrorists need a safe route to enter and exit the site.

 Once you identify where red zones are most likely to be located, you can now identify the green zones.
 Green zones are where you position your team to best observe adversaries without being observed.
 At places of worship with security teams, security members will want to position themselves in green zones to observe those in red zones.